mobily-enterprises/jsonreststores/README.md

 ## Custom `onlineSearchSchema`

 In JsonRestStores you actually define what fields are acceptable as filters with the parameter `onlineSearchSchema`, which is defined exactly as a schema.
-So, writing this is equivalent:
+So, writing this is equivalent to the code just above:

     var Managers = declare( Store, {